root-11/root-11.github.io/content/safely-parse-arguments-to-eval/safely-parse-arguments-to-eval.md

 something malicious.

-Let's start with an example where the user who knows nothing of python needs to perform some math based on a custom function, where the data source is a table and the function needs to be performed on each row.
+Let's start with an example where the user who knows nothing of python needs to perform some math using a custom function, where the data source is a table and the function needs to be performed on each row.

 | # | A | B | C | D |